Configuration

 Canonical Tag

-Just like the hreflang tags, the <link rel="canonical" href="" /> tag is also generated automatically.
+Just like the hreflang link-tags, the <link rel="canonical" href="" /> link-tag is also generated automatically.
 If you have a specific edge case, and you don't want TYPO3 to render the tag, you can disable rendering completely.
-You just have to put this line in the ext_localconf.php of an extension and make sure your extension is loaded after EXT:seo.
+You can put this line in the ext_localconf.php of an extension and also make sure your extension is loaded after EXT:seo:

 unset($GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['TYPO3\CMS\Frontend\Page\PageGenerator']['generateMetaTags']['canonical']);